naymspace/backpex/guides/live_resource/user-preferences.md

 Session adapter does exactly this), so the dispatcher can round-trip the write through the browser instead.

+Browser writes are coalesced by signed adapter namespace and dispatched through a per-document single-flight queue.
+This ordering is important for the Session
+adapter: the next request in that tab is created only after the previous response has installed its updated session cookie.
+Writes to the same key that have not started yet are coalesced to the latest value.
+Request bodies are split below the browser's `keepalive` size limit; an individually oversized body is sent without `keepalive`.

 Batch writes are **best-effort, first-error-wins**: on the first adapter error the dispatcher halts, returns `{:error, {key, reason}}`, and the controller responds `422 {"ok": false, "error": {"key": "...", "reason":